JanWielemaker/ffi/examples/README.md

 # SWI-Prolog FFI examples

 This directory contains both simple and real examples.
+Please also study the test cases in the test directory.

   - *math.pl* is a real starter example, illustrating connecting a couple of functions from `-lm`.